Skip to main content

 However, even if the above circumstances occur, will not be tax deductible :

-• Those corresponding to credits owed by public law entities, unless they are the subject of an arbitration or judicial procedure regarding their existence or amount.
+• Those corresponding to credits owed by public law entities, except when they are the subject of an arbitration or judicial procedure that deals with their existence or amount.

-• Those corresponding to credits owed by related persons or entities, unless they are in bankruptcy and the liquidation phase has been opened by the judge, in the terms established in Law 22/2003, of July 9, Bankruptcy. .
+• Those corresponding to credits owed by related persons or entities, unless they are in a situation of bankruptcy and the liquidation phase has been opened by the judge, in the terms established in Law 22/2003, of July 9, Bankruptcy.

-• Those corresponding to global estimates of the risk of insolvencies of clients and debtors.
+• Those corresponding to global estimates of the risk of insolvency of clients and debtors.

 New:

-With effects for the tax periods that begin in 2020 and in 2021 , Royal Decree-Law 35/2020, of December 22, on urgent measures to support the sector tourism, hospitality and commerce and in tax matters, establishes in its article 14 that taxpayers of Corporate Tax that meet the conditions of article 101 of the LIS to be considered small companies, may deduct , in said periods, the losses due to deterioration of credits derived from the possible insolvencies of debtors when three months have elapsed since the maturity of the obligation referred to in letter a) of article 13.1 of the LIS.
+With effect for the tax periods beginning in 2020 and in 2021 , Royal Decree-Law 35/2020, of December 22, on urgent measures to support the tourism, hospitality and commerce sectors and in tax matters, establishes in its article 14 that taxpayers of the Corporate Tax who meet the conditions of article 101 of the LIS to be considered small companies, may deduct , in said periods, the losses due to impairment of credits derived from possible insolvencies of debtors when three months have elapsed since the due date of the obligation referred to in letter a) of article 13.1 of the LIS.

-In this way, for small companies, the period established to be able to deduct losses due to deterioration of credits derived from possible insolvencies of debtors is reduced in these periods, going from 6 months to 3 months, the time that is required has elapsed between the expiration of the obligation and the accrual of the tax.
+In this way, for small companies, the period established for being able to deduct losses due to impairment of credits arising from possible debtor insolvencies is reduced in these periods, going from 6 months to 3 months, the time required to have elapsed between the maturity of the obligation and the accrual of the tax.

 Filling in form 200

-These differences in criteria between the accounting standard and the tax standard determine the need to make a series of adjustments in boxes [00321] and [00322] «Losses due to impairment of art.
+These differences in criteria between the accounting standard and the tax standard determine the need to make a series of adjustments in boxes [00321] and [00322] "Impairment losses under art.
 13.1 LIS not affected by art.
-11.12 LIS nor by DT 33.1 LIS» on page 12 of model 200:
+11.12 LIS or by DT 33.1 LIS" on page 12 of form 200:

-• In box [00321] of increases, the taxpayer will include the amount of the losses due to impairment of value of the credits derived from the possible insolvencies of debtors accounted for in the tax period being declared, which are not tax deductible according to the provisions of article 13.1 of the LIS.
+• In box [00321] of increases, the taxpayer will include the amount of losses due to impairment in the value of credits arising from possible insolvencies of debtors recorded in the tax period subject to declaration, which are not tax deductible according to the provisions of article 13.1 of the LIS.

-• On the other hand, the taxpayer will include in the box [00322] of decreases the amount of those losses recorded in the period in which they are tax deductible for complying with the requirements of article 13.1 of the LIS.
+• Instead, the taxpayer will include in box [00322] of decreases the amount of those losses recorded in the period in which they are tax deductible by complying with the requirements of article 13.1 of the LIS.

-• recovery of value of the impairment ##2##, the taxpayer must include in box [00322] the amount corresponding to said reversal.
+• When in a tax period after the accounting of the aforementioned impairment losses that gave rise to a positive adjustment to the accounting result ( box [00321] ) because it was not tax deductible, the recovery of the value of the impairment occurs, the taxpayer must include in box [00322] the amount corresponding to said reversal.

 Keep in mind: